13 September 2017 to 14 January 2018

 After the successful conclusion of the extensive loan negotiations, the Städel was looking forward to presenting outstanding works from internationally renowned collections, among them the Art Institute of Chicago, the Tate Modern in London, the Museum of Modern Art in New York, the Centre Pompidou and the Musée d’Orsay in Paris, the State Hermitage in Saint Petersburg and the National Gallery of Art in Washington.
 The selection of works was complemented by a substantial group of photographs by Henri Cartier-Bresson who visited the artists on the French Riviera in 1944.
 A particular highlight of the exhibition were the two paintings the artists owned by one another, which were shown together for the first time.

-Another highlight is Matisse’s “Large Reclining Nude” of 1935 – a key work which has not been on display in Germany for more than thirty years and which will be on loan from the Baltimore Museum of Art.
+Another highlight was Matisse’s “Large Reclining Nude” of 1935 – a key work which has not been on display in Germany for more than thirty years and which has been on loan from the Baltimore Museum of Art.
 This iconic nude was a milestone on the artist’s journey towards an aesthetic of highly simplified forms and shows his studio assistant and last important model, Lydia Delectorskaya.
 It is very likely that the painting was inspired by Bonnard’s Reclining Nude against a White and Blue Plaid, which it closely resembles in composition, and which has been in the collection of the Städel Museum since 1988.
 The opportunity to show these two paintings in dialogue was key to the planning of this project.